ligolang/ligo/gitlab-pages/docs/faq/cameligo-ocaml-syntax-diff.md

 ### Name punning

-Name punning permits record assignment without repeating the variable name if it's the same as the record field name.
+Name punning permits record assignments without repeating the right-hand side if it is the same as the record field name.
 Although possible in OCaml, this is not yet avaiable in CameLigo.

 ```ocaml